Set Up and Configure the Amazon S3 Connector

 <DefaultProxy></DefaultProxy>

-- Set this parameter to true if you wish to authenticate in Amazon S3 source system Your Source System is the repository where your data is stored (data to be indexed).
+• <UseTemporaryCredentials> (optional): This parameter must be set to true if you are authenticating in the Amazon S3 source system Your Source System is the repository where your data is stored (data to be indexed).
 This repository is managed by applications such as: - SharePoint O365 - SharePoint 2013/16/19 - Documentum - File Share - OpenText - Lotus Notes - etc. Your Source System repository can also be a database such as SQL or Oracle. with temporary credentials.

 Example With External Authentication Service